seermedical/msg-2022/README.md

 ## Requirements For Docker Submission

-1. Your application must load up data from the `/data/test`  directory in the docker container.
+1. Your application must load data from the `/dataset/test`  directory in the docker container.

-    - The data is structured as separate files with the following directory structure:
+    - The data is stored as separate files with the following directory structure:

     ```bash
-    data
+    dataset
         test
             NNNN
                 SSS